Hili Archaelogical Site Al Ain, UAE

 So why is Al Ain worth a visit?

 Far more than just the UNESCO cultural sites, Al Ain has been at the crossroads of Arabian civilisation for centuries.
-The Bedouin would retreat from the coast to the desert during the hottest times of the year, with the natural oasis bringing a cooling reprieve.
+During the hottest times of the year, the Bedouin would retreat from the coast to the desert, where the natural oasis provided a cooling reprieve.

-In more recent times, the city is the birth home of the country’s founding father Sheikh Zayed Bin Sultan al Nayhan and the UAE’s present ruler HH Sheikh Khalifa Bin Zayed al Nayhan.
+In recent times, the city has been the birthplace of the country’s founding father, Sheikh Zayed Bin Sultan al Nahyan, his son and the county’s second ruler, HH Sheikh Khalifa Bin Zayed al Nahyan and present ruler, Sheikh Mohamed Bin Zayed Al Nahyan.

-It is also the border crossing point in modern time to the Sultanate of Oman, sitting to the south of the city – a popular border crossing point for visitors looking to do border runs, or head onwards to Nizwa & Muscat.
+It is also the border crossing point to the Sultanate of Oman, sitting to the south of the city – a popular border crossing point for visitors looking to do border runs, or head onwards to Nizwa & Muscat.

-Al Ain houses many museums which seek to document the country’s past and are well worthy of being included on an Al Ain road trip, sites to consider include:
+Al Ain houses many museums that seek to document the country’s past and are well worthy of being included on an Al Ain road trip; sites to consider include:

 If you are interested to learn more about the Al Ain Zoo, amusement parks and family activities on offer in Al Ain, check out this detailed family guide to Al Ain.